microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-analyzedemail-remediate.md

 If successful, this action returns a `204 No Content` response code and the cation status can be tracked through the location header wtth bulkId.

->**Note:** The response of the action can be trcaked in https://security.microsoft.com/action-center/history
+>**Note:** The response of the action can be tracked in https://security.microsoft.com/action-center/history

 ## Examples